-The SBCI relies on demand from on-lenders and businesses to meet its key strategic objective of providing credit to enterprises in Ireland to address failures in the Irish credit market.
+• The SBCI relies on demand from on-lenders and businesses to meet its key strategic objective of providing additional credit to enterprises in Ireland.
 Should it fail to structure its products appropriately and deploy a suitable delivery strategy, there is a risk that on-lenders will not participate as envisaged and businesses will not have an appetite for the products offered.